 This website was created to encourage and support the community of writers I have worked with for nearly three decades.
-Congratulations to all you risk takers who set out to record, to stare down, to invent, to discover, to find your way, and especially to those who see their work to completion, published or unpublished. -m
+Congratulations to all you risk takers who set out to stare down, to discover, to invent, to find your way–and especially to those who see their work to completion, published or unpublished. -m

 “… black words on a white page are the soul laid bare.”